-- 29 Specialist provision interventions involve increasingly individualised support programmes, based on independent evidence of what works.
-Expectations are to accelerate and maximise progress and to minimise performance gaps. - 30 Specialist provisions could include Work Related Learning, Alternative Learning Opportunities, commissioning services and leasing with external agencies such as CAMHS.
+- 30 Specialist provision interventions involve increasingly individualised support programmes, based on independent evidence of what works.
+Expectations are to accelerate and maximise progress and to minimise performance gaps. - 31 Specialist provisions could include Work Related Learning, Alternative Learning Opportunities, commissioning services and leasing with external agencies such as CAMHS. - 32 We also provide in highly specialised school support through our Apollo provision.
+This provision is to ensure attendance, engagement and progress of students who have complex needs are improved.